Extension Logo

 5. Grazing cover crops

 Cover crops are commonly used to provide environmental benefits and can extend the grazing season.
-We evaluated cover crops in horse pastures and found that berseem clover was the lowest producing forage, but the most preferred by horses.
-Horses did not like turnip and radish as much as they liked berseem clover.
+We evaluated cover crops in horse pastures and found that berseem clover is the lowest-producing forage, yet it is the most preferred by horses.

-All forages met digestible energy and crude protein requirements for adult horses at the maintenance stage.
-We placed a priority on preference and concluded that berseem clover, annual ryegrass, and winter rye were suitable cover crops to extend the grazing season in horse pastures.
+All forages meet the digestible energy and crude protein requirements for adult horses at the maintenance stage.
+We prioritized preference and concluded that berseem clover, annual ryegrass, and winter rye are suitable cover crops to extend the grazing season in horse pastures.